Last Updated on March 14, 2023 by Nicole

 Sinead from Map Made Memories recommends eating breakfasts and lunches at Supermarket chains like Tesco or Sainsburys.
 They often offer meal deals with drink, crisps (potato chips) and sandwich starting at $4 USD.

-You should try to do a proper English afternoon tea when you are in London.
+You should try to do a proper English High tea when you are in London.
 Not only does it include tea, but usually a traditional selection of sandwiches like cucumber and cream cheese sandwiches, smoked salmon, or shrimp (all with the crusts removed, of course), and scones with clotted cream and fresh strawberry jam.
-Most hotels offer afternoon tea.
+Most hotels offer High tea.
 However, to save money, go to a Marks & Spencer’s self serve restaurant.
 You lose the atmosphere, but gain exceptional food and excellent prices.
+In addition, you can also purchase an inexpensive high tea outfit to make it extra special.

 Purchase Discount Tickets For West End Shows